 Jack has squeezed a lot into his 23 years, travelling to 17 countries, interning with the United Nations in Delhi, addressing 1,500 ambitious young minds at the 10th University Scholars Leadership Symposium in Kuala Lumpur, and being selected as one of 20 top social innovators under 35 in the region by the Australia ASEAN Business Council.
 In 2020, he was also named by the Courier-Mail as one of their Most Inspiring Queenslanders of the Year.
 In addition to insatiable energy and ambition, Jack brings professional fundraising experience from his time at James Cook University.
-He also serves as a Program Advisor to Humanitarian Affairs Asia, and was a 2020 AMP Tomorrow Maker.
+He also serves as a Program Advisor and Presenter at Humanitarian Affairs Asia, and was a 2020 AMP Tomorrow Maker.
 Jack's calculus for a successful life is based on impact, generosity and legacy.

 Nathan is the Co-Founder & CEO of Global iQ Group, a management consultancy specialising in the heating, ventilation, air-conditioning and refrigeration sector, having served as the National President of the industry peak body for three years.
 Holding a PhD and MBA from UNSW which included study abroad at University of Chicago, Nathan has twenty-five years of professional experience including a decade in leadership roles at AECOM, one of the world's premier infrastructure firms.
 Nathan brings a proven track record of stewarding sustainable business growth and building high performing teams.